michaelga0/Volume-Moderation-Prototype/README.md

 2. **Discord Application**
    - Create a new application and bot in the [Discord Developer Portal](https://discord.com/developers/applications).
    - Copy your bot token (you will place this into a `.env` file).
+3. **MongoDB**
+   - For local development, install and run MongoDB.
+     By default, the bot will connect to: mongodb://127.0.0.1:27017/volume-moderation
+   - Alternatively, set the MONGO_URI variable in your env file.

 ## Installation